CodingGhost/Horus-Mavlink-Telemetry/README.md

 2. Variables and functions should not be global in the Lua environment
 3. It is best to pass all variables via the create () object

+## Modifications for Mavlink telemetry with CRSF:
+1. you can use most of the widgets with only mavlink connected to an RX.
+2. parameters for crossfire added (crsf_* instead of AP_*)
+3. switch in widget settings to switch between passthrough and CRSF.

 ## Known Bugs and issues:
 1. hud horizon disapears some time